trossr32/sonarr-radarr-lidarr-autosearch-browser-extension/README.md

 - Set the wait time when searching for a servarr search input element to 6 seconds and add debugging settings to allow increasing/decreasing this time.
 - Grunt added as a task runner and all external libs now added via npm.
 - Fully consolidate chromium and firefox dists.

-**New features (V2)**
-- TV Calendar integration.
-- Automated config based on Sonarr, Radarr or Lidarr version obtained from the respective API.

 ## Getting started